11EJDE11/xna-cncnet-client/Docs/Fonts.md

 ## Preprocess font files

-This step is required for a proportion of TTF/OTF fonts to render ideally.
+This preprocessing is required for a proportion of TTF/OTF fonts to render ideally.

 Please follow the guideline below.
 We assume you have a Windows 10/11 PC, but similar steps should also work on Linux/Mac.